 But, it’s not just cancer.

-- Additionally, according to the CDC, certain PAHs can also affect other bodily systems such as the blood, immune system, liver, spleen, kidneys, developing fetus, lungs, and more.
+• According to the CDC, certain PAHs can also affect other bodily systems such as the blood, immune system, liver, spleen, kidneys, developing fetus, lungs, and more.

-So where does petroleum jelly come into the picture?
-If and when petroleum is properly refined and turned into petroleum jelly, it actually shouldn’t pose that much of a threat to human health.
-The problem, however, is that petrolatum/petroleum jelly is more often than not minimally refined and therefore is often contaminated with these PAHs.
 This is especially the case in the U.S., where there are no requirements on refinement in the petroleum used in personal care products.
 By contrast, the “EU mandates that for cosmetic use, the full refining history of the petrolatum must be known and proven to be non-carcinogenic.”

-- The American Cancer Society has “untreated or mildly treated” mineral oils on their list of known and probable carcinogens.
+• The American Cancer Society has “untreated or mildly treated” mineral oils on their list of known and probable carcinogens.

-- In Canada, petrolatum is classified as “a high human health priority” and as “expected to be toxic or harmful” on the Environment Canada Domestic Substance List.
+• In Canada, petrolatum is classified as “a high human health priority” and as “expected to be toxic or harmful” on the Environment Canada Domestic Substance List.

-- The Haz-Map list (a database that was developed by a group of doctors and researchers) also has “untreated and mildly treated” mineral oils listed as carcinogenic.
+• The Haz-Map list (a database that was developed by a group of doctors and researchers) also has “untreated and mildly treated” mineral oils listed as carcinogenic.

-- You’ll also find “mineral oils” listed on the NTP and IARC lists mentioned above as well.
+• You’ll also find “mineral oils” listed on the NTP and IARC lists mentioned above as well.

 The good news is that there are SO many great, natural alternatives to petroleum jelly.
 These include things like:

-- Shea Butter
+• Shea Butter

-- Cocoa Butter
+• Cocoa Butter

-- Beeswax
+• Beeswax

-- Avocado Oil
+• Avocado Oil

-- Olive Oil
+• Olive Oil

-- Jojoba Oil
+• Jojoba Oil

-- Coconut Oil
+• Coconut Oil

-- And more
+• And more

-Not only are these ingredients natural, renewable, and safer, but they can also actually be absorbed into your skin.
+Not only are these ingredients natural, renewable, and safer, but they can also be absorbed into your skin.
 With their vitamins, fatty acids, and other nutrients, they can actually moisturize your skin while also allowing your skin to breathe and heal itself.

-The Best Petroleum Jelly Alternatives
+The Best Petroleum Jelly Substitutes

-So now that we know why petroleum jelly is best avoided, let’s talk about what to use instead!
-Below are our favorite multi-purpose balms to use instead of Vaseline.
-Not only are these brands free of petrolatum and mineral oils, but they’re also free of other toxic ingredients like phthalates and more.
+Below are some of my favorite multi-purpose balms to use as a substitute for Vaseline, Aquaphor or any of the other brand names.
+Not only are these brands free of petrolatum and mineral oils, but they’re also free of other toxic ingredients like phthalates, parabens, synthetic dyes, and more.

-P.S.
+P.P.S.
 If you’re specifically looking for petroleum-free lip balms, check out this article.

 Honest Organic All-Purpose Balm